 ANNUAL EXHIBITION 2018

 Our fabulous annual exhibition takes place on Friday 16th, Saturday 17th and Sunday 18th November.
 Every day from 10.00am to 5.00pm.
 Superb Christmas gifts for sale, including, pottery, paintings, silk paintings, all beautifully unique and hand crafted.
+There will also be silk painting, pottery and embroidery demonstrations on the Saturday.
 Free parking opposite the centre.
 All welcome.

 Saturday 14th July, 12 noon to 4 p.m.
 We’ll have two tables and be publicising the Centre and what we do.
 There will be paintings and ceramics made by members to view and for sale.
 Everyone is welcome, so come and have a chat and find out what we do.